grappafinance/core-physical/docs/architecture.md

 Grappa is also in charge of settling the options after expiry.
 Once a optionToken is created by the engine, `Grappa` serve as the fair clearing house to determine the settlement price.
 Each engines has to comply with the interface to pay out to users accordingly.

-## `OptionToken.sol`
+## `PhysicalOptionToken.sol`

-`OptionToken`: ERC1155 token that represent the right to claim for a non-negative payout at expiry.
+`PhysicalOptionToken`: ERC1155 token that represent the right to claim for a non-negative payout at expiry.
 It can represent a long call position, a long put position, or debit spreads.
 How the Id of an option token is interpreted is determined by the Grappa contract at settlement.

 ## Oracles